Chief Executive Officer

 Master of Engineering (Civil)

-Mike was appointed to the position of Chief Executive Officer for Waimea Water Limited in February 2019.
-Mike has a Master of Engineering with Distinction in Civil Engineering from The University of Canterbury, specialising in environmental engineering, and has completed executive international management training at The Thunderbird School of Global Management in Arizona.
+Mike has a Master of Engineering with Distinction in Civil Engineering from the University of Canterbury, specialising in environmental engineering and has completed executive international management training at the Thunderbird School of Global Management in Arizona.

-Mike has 27 years post graduate experience in business and commercial development, strategy, planning, operations and engineering from predominantly the energy sector in Australia, Scotland, The USA and New Zealand.
-Before joining Waimea Water Limited, Mike held the executive position at Woodside Energy Limited, a top 15 ASX A$30B market cap company, of Vice President North West Shelf Venture, where he also held the position of Chief Executive Officer of one of Australia’s largest economic assets, the A$34B North West Shelf LNG Joint Venture Project.
-Mike previously held the executive position at Woodside Energy Limited of Vice President for Strategic Business Development and Growth with the responsibility of growing Woodside’s business in Australia and internationally.
+Mike has 27 years post graduate experience in business and commercial development, strategy, planning, operations and engineering in predominantly the energy sector in Australia, Scotland, USA and New Zealand.
+Before joining WWL, Mike was the Vice President North West Shelf Venture at Woodside Energy Limited, a top 15 ASX A$30B market cap company, where he also held the position of Chief Executive Officer for one of Australia’s largest economic assets, the A$34B North West Shelf LNG Joint Venture Project.
+Mike previously held the position of Vice President for Strategic Business Development and Growth at Woodside Energy Limited and Growth with the responsibility of growing Woodside’s business in Australia and internationally.

 Chief Financial Officer

-Dave joined Waimea Water Ltd in 2019.
-He is a Chartered Accountant and a member of the NZ Institute of Directors and of the Australian Institute of Company Directors.
-He has significant commercial experience over the last three decades, specialising in organisations undergoing significant change.
-He has worked in a variety of industry sectors in New Zealand, Australia, the United States and Europe.
-In 2017 he launched his own business advisory company, and recent work has been with Koata Ltd, NZ Artesian Water, and the Aimex Service Group.
-Prior to that he had Senior Executive Team roles at the Cawthron Institute, and at a Sealord aquaculture joint venture in Tasmania.
+Dave has significant commercial experience spanning three decades, specialising in organisations undergoing significant change in a variety of industry sectors in New Zealand, Australia, the United States and Europe.
+In 2017, he launched his own business advisory company and has recently worked with Koata Ltd, NZ Artesian Water and the Aimex Service Group.
+Previously Dave had senior executive team roles at the Cawthron Institute and at a Sealord aquaculture joint venture in Tasmania.